| | | |

 This 8-row repeat knit stitch pattern has a really noticeable texture, with rows of 3D diamond shapes.

-This may look like a complicated stitch to master but it is just a combination of knit and purl stitches.
+This stitch may look complicated to master, but it is actually just a combination of knit and purl stitches.

 Learn more here: Seersucker Stitch Pattern Ideal For Beginners